This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 The Dubai work visa (residence visa) is issued to foreigners once they are already inside the country and have entered using the entry permit.
 When moving to the UAE, you will ultimately need to get a residence visa, on which your work permit will be listed.

-Any foreigner over the age of 18 can choose to work in Dubai and the rest of the UAE, provided they meet the following standards as set up by the Ministry of Human Resources and Emiratisation (MoHRE).
+Any foreigner over 18 can choose to work in Dubai and the rest of the UAE, provided they meet the following standards set by the Ministry of Human Resources and Emiratisation (MoHRE).

 Based on their academic qualifications/skill sets, foreign workers are divided into three categories: